 The story portion of GTA V will teach you some of the basics you need to survive in GTA Online, without any assholes, trolls, or fear of constant death.

 While it’s possible to play GTA Online by yourself, that’s not the best experience: friends make everything better, after all.
-I have fond memories of pals getting run over by a car, accidentally pissing off a cop, and other shenanigans that made GTA Online more fun and entertaining.
+I have fond memories of pals getting run over by a car, accidentally pissing off a cop and other shenanigans that made GTA Online more fun and entertaining.
 Highly recommended.

-Contact missions are like standard GTA missions, but they separate you from the other players in the free roam session.
+Contact missions are like standard GTA missions, but they separate you from the other players in a free roam session.
 This means you can focus on the objective without worrying about some random asshole killing you with a jet.
 Contact missions can be a fun way to make money, as they pay out extra cash for new players.

 Rockstar is always doing weekly events for GTA Online.
 Keep an eye on the Rockstar Twitter account or Rockstar’s Newswire blog to know when things are hitting.
 These events can vary in quality, but many of them give players ways to make extra cash and experience.
 Events also bring weekly discounts to GTA Online, so if you want a new supercar or house, it pays to wait.